Main contents start here

 A study of housing with accessibility equipment for the elderly and physically challenged persons showed that the number of housing units "with equipment for the elderly, etc." was 27 million, or 50.9 percent of all housing, up 2.2 percentage points from 24 million, 48.7 percent in 2008.
 Housing "equipped with handrails" accounted for 40.8 percent of all housing, and housing with a "step-free interior" made up 21.4 percent.

 In 1970, the annual number of fatalities from traffic accidents hit a record high of 16,765, leading to the enactment of the Traffic Safety Policies Basic Act in the same year.
 Based on this Act, the government has since promoted traffic safety measures in a comprehensive and systematic manner.
-The number of traffic accident fatalities was 4,117 in 2015, and although this represented an increase for the first time in 15 years.
-This number in 2015 was still less than one-fourth the number in 1970.
+As a result, the number of traffic accident fatalities was 3,904 in 2016, and this represented less than one-fourth the number in 1970.

-The number of persons arrested for penal code offenses was 226,376 in 2016, a decrease of 12,979, or 5.4 percent compared to the previous year, marking a decline for the twelfth consecutive year.
+The number of persons arrested for penal code offenses was 215,003 in 2017, a decrease of 11,373, or 5.0 percent compared to the previous year, marking a decline for the thirteenth consecutive year.

 Various kinds of computers and computer networks are currently playing an essential role as a social foundation.
 In line with this, crimes utilizing computer networks are becoming increasingly diversified.
-The number of arrests for cybercrime (violation of the Unauthorized Computer Access Act, offenses involving computers or electromagnetic records, offenses related to unauthorized commands for electromagnetic records, offenses using cyber networks) in 2016 was 8,324, up 2.8 percent from the previous year.
-This represented about a nine-fold increase from the 913 cases registered in 2000.
+The number of arrests for cybercrime (violation of the Unauthorized Computer Access Act, offenses involving computers or electromagnetic records, offenses related to creation of unauthorized commands for electromagnetic records, offenses using cyber networks) in 2017 was 9,014, up 8.3 percent from the previous year.
+This represented about a ten-fold increase from the 913 cases registered in 2000.

 In Japan, the birth rate has been falling, while the number of elderly people has been growing.
 Meanwhile, its social security system is required to address various changes in the socioeconomic environment.

 In April 2000, a long-term care insurance system was launched.
 When the system was first established, there were 2.18 million people certified as needing care or needing support.
-This number grew by approximately 2.7-fold, to 5.86 million people as of April 2014, and the long-term care insurance system has become anchored in society.
+This number grew by approximately 2.9-fold, to 6.22 million people as of April 2016, and the long-term care insurance system has become anchored in society.
 Today, there are approaches aimed at enhancing services for promoting integrated community care systems (system where medical care, nursing care, preventive care, and livelihood support are provided integrally in regions where one is used to living), as well as realizing a local, inclusive society.

-The number of monthly users of long-term care insurance services totaled, on average, 5.03 million per month in fiscal 2014, and increased by approximately 2.7-fold over 14 years in comparison to the approximately 1.84 million users in fiscal 2000, when the system was initiated.
-In addition, the amount of nursing care costs in fiscal 2014 (including allowances for high-cost long-term care service, for high-cost medical care and long-term care service, and for long-term care service to a person admitted to a specified facility), totaled 9.6 trillion yen.
+The number of monthly users of long-term care insurance services totaled, on average, 5.21 million per month in fiscal 2015, and increased by approximately 2.8-fold over 15 years in comparison to the approximately 1.84 million users in fiscal 2000, when the system was initiated.
+In addition, the amount of nursing care costs in fiscal 2015 (including allowances for high-cost long-term care service, for high-cost medical care and long-term care service, and for long-term care service to a person admitted to a specified facility), totaled 9.8 trillion yen.

-In accordance with the rise in social security benefit expenditures, the amount of funds necessary to cover these expenditures has also increased, reaching 136.6 trillion yen in fiscal 2014.
-This was financed by 65.2 trillion yen from social insurance contributions, 44.8 trillion yen from taxes and 26.6 trillion yen from other sources.
+In accordance with the rise in social security benefit expenditures, the amount of social insurance contributions and taxes has also increased, reaching 123.2 trillion yen in fiscal 2015.
+This was financed by 66.9 trillion yen from social insurance contributions, 46.1 trillion yen from taxes and 10.2 trillion yen from other sources.
 The government is making approaches toward drastic reform of the tax system, including raising the consumption tax, as the first step towards simultaneously ensuring stable funding for social security and achieving sound public finance.